 The Great Transformation at 75

-To mark the seventy-fifth anniversary of The Great Transformation, Bennington College will convene a global group of scholars and engaged intellectuals to think more deliberately about how Karl Polanyi’s intellectual legacy can help us to develop 20/20 vision—a more generative and generous analysis of the human predicament on the eve of a new decade.
+To mark the seventy-fifth anniversary of The Great Transformation, Bennington College convened a global group of scholars and engaged intellectuals to consider how Karl Polanyi’s intellectual legacy could help us to develop 20/20 vision—a more generative and generous analysis of the human predicament on the eve of a new decade.

 SCHEDULE OF EVENTS

 - Luis Flores, “Polanyi at a Tupperware Party: The Spread of Distributive Industriousness Among American Households”

 - Irene Pang, “Rethinking Civil Society and Democracy: Lessons from Construction Workers in Beijing and Delhi”

 - Mathieu Charbonneau, "The Concept of Fictitious Commodity and the Case of Insurance Risks"

 - Aaron Barcant, "Coexistence: Karl Polanyi and Peter Drucker Navigating Mid-Century Crises"

 2:30–4:30 PM | Liberal Institutions and the Global Market